chodzic/pharma-banners/README.md

 The steps to animate an element are:

-1. Adjust the ad.keyframes meta tag in the *index.html* to add animation keyframes.
+1. Adjust the ad.keyframes meta tag in the *index.html* to add animation keyframe durations.
-1. Create the element in the *index.html*.
+1. Create the element you wish to animate in the *index.html*.
 1. Style the element in the *brand.scss* file.
-1. Target the element using the keyframe in the *animation.scss* file
+1. Target the element using the keyframe in the *animation.scss* file to change the element property, thus animating the element.

 That's it!